pnnl/pecblocks/README.md

 To deploy the project on PyPi, staring in the directory of your git clone, where `setup.py` is located:

 - Make sure that the version number in `setup.cfg` and `src\pecblocks\version.py` is new.
+- Invoke `build_package.bat` on Windows.
+This copies quick-start examples into the source tree, and does the following steps:
-- Invoke `rd /s /q dist` on Windows, or `rm -rf dist` on Linux or Mac OS X
+    - Invoke `rd /s /q dist` on Windows (would be `rm -rf dist` on Linux or Mac OS X)
-- Invoke `pip install build` and `pip install twine` if necessary
     - `python -m build`
     - `twine check dist/*` should not show any errors
 - `twine upload -r testpypi dist/*` requires project credentials for pecblocks on test.pypi.org (Note: this will reject if version already exists, also note that testpypi is a separate register to pypi)
 - `pip install -i https://test.pypi.org/simple/ pecblocks==0.0.3` for local testing of the deployable package, example version 0.0.3 (Note: consider doing this in a separate Python test environment)
+- `twine upload dist/*` for final deployment

+If this doesn't work, some preparatory steps may be required:

+- Invoke `pip install build` and `pip install twine` if necessary
-- `twine upload dist/*` for final deployment; requires project credentials for pecblocks on pypi.org.
+- Project credentials are required for pecblocks on pypi.org.
 If 2-Factor-Authentication is enabled an [API token](https://pypi.org/help/#apitoken>) needs to be used.

 ## Directories